dkovacs24/ReviOS_faq/docs/after-install.md

 You need to reinstall.
 Do not forget to backup your data.

-If you want to update because of Faceit, make sure to check out [the section about it](before-install.md#which-version-do-i-need-for-faceit).
+If you want to update because of FACEIT, make sure to check out [the section about it](before-install.md#which-version-do-i-need-for-faceit).

 ---